Special camp to rapidly improve your basic mogul and skiing skills - March-April schedule | Kandatsu Fusion Bumps School (KFBS)

 Basic lessons are conducted on moguls.
 Let's ski on lots of moguls.
 Learn various ways to ski (practice methods) on uneven ground and aim for a higher level of skiing

-■Lesson content
+■Lesson Content:

-Moguls (variation training on uneven ground)
+Mogul skiing (variation training on uneven terrain)

 Saturday, March 6, 2021